secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - `RfPublication`
 - `Published`

-The workflow state is not part of the CSAF-Document.
+The workflow state is not part of the CSAF document.

 The CSAF document also holds a state in: `/documents/tracking/status`.
 This field has the enum values: `draft`, `final`, `interim` which are not